TuxML/ProjetIrma/README.md

 Last updates:<br>
-README - May the 4th 2018<br>
+README - May the 24th 2018<br>
-Prod docker image - May the 22th 2018
+Prod docker image - May the 22th 2018 ( see https://github.com/TuxML/ProjetIrma/releases )

 # TuxML
 ## MLfood.py script